 Go at weird hours.

-I’m a fan of the 8AM grocery shop.
-If you have to go straight to work, get a good cooler to store cold stuff, and buy those frozen veggies as backup ice packs for meat!
+I’m a fan of the 8AM on Tuesday or 7PM on Sunday grocery shop.
+If you have to go straight to work from an early grocery run, get a good cooler to store cold stuff, and buy those frozen veggies as backup ice packs for meat!